gregalletti/CTF_writeups/trainings/overthewire/README.md

 kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd
 ```
 ## Level 18 → 19
+> The password for the next level is stored in a file readme in the homedirectory.
+Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.

 ```shell
 griggo@DESKTOP-UABAD5I:/mnt/c/WINDOWS/system32$ ssh bandit18@bandit.labs.overthewire.org -p 2220 -t /bin/sh
 This is a OverTheWire game server.
 More information on http://www.overthewire.org/wargames